 What can victims of domestic violence do in their child custody matters?

-If you have been falsely accused of domestic violence, do not walk into Family Court without an experienced divorce lawyer like those within our law firm.
-If you agree to have a restraining order against you or, just as bad, try to put on a hearing by yourself and lose, it can have serious adverse consequences to your change of getting joint custody of your child.
+If you have been falsely accused of domestic violence, do not walk into Family Court without an experienced representation like those within our law firm.
+If you agree to have a restraining order against you or, just as bad, try to put on a hearing by yourself and lose, that domestic violence finding may have a long-lasting negative affect on your child custody rights.